 You can initiate a Smart Assistant session by tapping the microphone icon.
 Be aware of your surroundings as any commands you speak, or audible responses you receive, may be heard by others.
 While using the Smart Assistant, the microphone will remain active for seven seconds after activation and may react to any commands captured during that time – even commands you may not intend.
 Keep in mind that any commands initiated while using the Smart Assistant, even if not specifically intended by you, will be presumed to be authorized by you.

 The Smart Assistant is provided as a convenience to you and is not used to authenticate your identity or otherwise control access to Digital Services.
 If you use the Smart Assistant features, you are responsible for confirming the on-screen action matches your request, and that you verify the accuracy of any Payment Instruction you provide.
+We retain a transcript of all commands/responses for quality control and customer service purposes.

 Shared Access allows you to provide a third party (called a “Shared Access User”) with limited access to eligible account(s) without sharing your Log-in Credentials.
 You may add one or more Shared Access User to each eligible account(s) and assign a role (defined below) to each Shared Access User.
 The Shared Access User will use separate Log-in Credentials to access the account you specify in accordance with the role you assign.
 Depending on the role assigned to the Shared Access User, some Digital Services described in this Agreement may be disabled or have reduced functionality.